stutonk/lambdachat/README.md

 ## Ideas for the future:
 - Remove ugly global state in userlist
+- Separate things into multiple files and use load?
 - Save/read user info in sexp form to/from a separate Scheme file.